Director of Family Engagement

 Work examples

-This is not a conventional school, and this is not a conventional parent engagement role.
+This is not a conventional school, and this is not conventional parent engagement.

-At Alpha, parent advocacy functions as a strategic growth driver, not just a support service.
-You will facilitate high-trust dialogues, organize conversion-focused events, and build family conviction one relationship at a time.
-That requires mastering both the message and the educational model.
-You must understand precisely what distinguishes Alpha—and how to articulate that in ways that influence decisions.
+At Alpha, parent advocacy functions as a growth driver, not a support department.
+You'll facilitate high-trust discussions, conduct events that generate enrollment, and establish conviction one family at a time.
+Success requires mastering both the narrative and the educational model.
+You must understand precisely what differentiates Alpha—and how to articulate that in ways that inspire action.

-Interested in the types of narratives you will help shape and amplify?
+Interested in the types of stories you'll help shape and amplify?
 Begin here:

 🎥 Why Families Leave Traditional School for Alpha

-Listen directly to three Alpha fathers discuss their decision to reject conventional education—and how Alpha's approach has transformed their children's confidence, autonomy, and academic achievement.
+Listen to three Alpha fathers discuss why they rejected conventional schooling—and how Alpha's approach has transformed their children's confidence, autonomy, and academic progress.

 👉 Watch the conversation (24 min)